Most studies have not found vaccines to be associated with the development of type 1 diabetes or type 1-associated autoantibodies. For example:

 Some vaccines (BCG, and possibly HiB) may be able to accelerate the progression of type 1 diabetes, although most studies have not found associations between vaccines and type 1 diabetes.

-To see or download the references cited on this page, see the collection Vaccines and diabetes in Pubmed.
+To see or download the references cited on this page, see the collection Vaccines and diabetes/obesity in Pubmed.